Texas Department of Criminal Justice

 Classification and Records

 The State Classification Committee (SCC) is responsible for making initial custody recommendations and determining appropriate units of assignment for all offenders.
 The SCC reviews recommendations made by unit classification committees for promotions in custody status, disciplinary actions at private facilities, and transfers and special housing assignments due to security or safety needs.
-The SCC works closely with the Safe Prisons Program to identify aggressive and at-risk/weak offenders.
+The SCC works closely with the Safe Prisons Program Management Office to identify aggressive and vulnerable offenders.